Home > Winter

 • Category 4: Super dark for very bright sunshine

-Tint and Color
+Tint & Color

 While color may seem like a stylistic choice, the tint or color of a lens influences the VLT.
 Each tone filters the incoming color and light in a different way.

-You’ll often see that lighter-toned and more transparent lenses, which allow in more environmental lights, are colored yellow or rose.
+You’ll often see that lighter-toned and more transparent lenses, which allow in more environmental light, are colored yellow or rose.
 Darker lenses angle toward brown, gray, or copper.
 Try a few on and see what you like, and try to look into daylight when evaluating the color.

 • Bright, sunny: Black, dark gray, dark red, brown, platinum and mirrored lenses